imb7/static-website-with-s3-infrastructure/README.md

 # Static Website with S3 Infrastructure

 Terraform configuration for securely hosting a static website on AWS S3, featuring blocked public access, CloudFront integration for CDN, and automated deployment of site content.
-Ideal for scalable, secure, and cost-effective static site hosting solutions.
+This solution is ideal for scalable, secure, and cost-effective static site hosting.

 ## Table of Contents